 Denton County Historical Commission (DCHC) has been notified by the Texas Historical Commission (THC) that six marker applications submitted to THC for the marker year 2016 were approved by the THC commissioners on January 29th, including Bartonville as a subject marker.

 A subject qualifies for a marker if two basic criteria are met; historical significance and age.
 This designation honors the subject as an important and educational part of local history.

-Marker dedications will be scheduled for either late 2016 or 2017.
+Town of Bartonville and Denton County dignitaries presented the Dedication of the Official Texas Historical Marker on April 22, 2017.
 The next step in the process by THC will be writing each marker inscription and casting the marker.
 Dates of dedication ceremonies, co-sponsored by DCHC and the marker sponsor, are set after the sponsor receives the marker from the foundry.

 A special thanks to Council Member Medlock for conducting the research and completing the narrative.
 The Town would also like to thank former resident Jim Morris for his Bartonville historical research contributions.

 You can read the narrative (PDF) that was submitted as part of the application process.